geetika6/Tmux-and-vim-settings/README.md

 and to attach to this session
  tmux -u a -t gee1

+ another user to the same session: tmux -u new -s gee2 -t gee1

 since the tmux version is not yet tmux 3 in my local , i am using tmux 2

 **There is another setting needed for the display setting:**